FoolingMyselfWithDreams/YT-TMS-Finder/README.md

    - Click on Users, then the Edit button on the right side.
 Now select Users again.
    - The program needs at least the following permissions: Modify, Read & execute, Read, and Write.
    You could also pick Full Control and give the program all permissions that way.

+   You will have to do this for every .bat file in the folder.

    Your antivirus or firewall could also be blocking the program.